By Crystal Rose, Posted on 16th August, 2018 at 7:38 AM

 - Next, head to Twitter and open a new account using your new Gmail address.
 You will see a prompt asking you to sync your contacts.
 Tap on that button (Find Friends).
 Twitter will automatically read the email address from your Gmail account, eventually allowing you to track them immediately.

 As social platforms become even more interconnected, knowing how your customers can be connected is of paramount importance.
+Follow the Facebook Marketing tactics to reap the benefits entirely.

 4. Find Similar Websites